ItsManueh/NS-AIO/README.md

 Download the last [Release](https://github.com/ItsManueh/AIO-NS/releases/download/13.2.0-1.2.5/13.2.0.-.1.2.5.zip) 07/12/2021

-Firmware compatible: 13.2.0
+# Bootloader

+[Hekate Bootloader]

+Currently 5.6.5

+Ready with safe start

+Support Nintendo Switch V2 Mariko versions or lite [Firmware 13.x.x]

+[Atmosphere]

+Currently 1.2.5

+Supported 1.0.0 - 13.2.0

+[SX OS]

+Currently 3.1.0 Beta {Out of phase}

+Supported 1.0.0 - 11.0.x

+- Warning: Remember to have the license.dat file to start sx os.
+  If you don't have it, start with atmosphere.

-# Blocking Servers Nintendo for avoid Banning
+# Blocking Servers Nintendo for Avoid Banning

 90DNS